 The Mix-and-Match Formula That Actually Works

 Here’s where most people mess up—they try to prep entire meals instead of prepping components.
 That’s why you end up with soggy, sad lunches by Wednesday.
-Instead, think modular.
+Instead, think modular for weekday meal prep ideas.

 The Base Layer

 Your base is the foundation, and honestly, variety here keeps things interesting.
-I usually prep three different bases:
+I usually prep three different bases for plant-based meal prep bowls:

 Cook your grains in batches on Sunday.
 Season them differently for variety—lemon and herbs for one, turmeric and garlic for another.
 FYI, this tiny step makes a massive difference in preventing taste bud boredom.